Odyssey: Pre-classical period to late antiquity

 Homer was widely celebrated in Greek society as an impressively talented and didactic poet, instructing audiences on topics ranging from philosophy to science.
 Audiences were primarily exposed to the epics through performances in both Archaic and Classical Greece, but their status among audiences in the early Archaic period (840–700 BC) is not understood.
 Scholars of at least two ancient libraries—the Library of Alexandria and the Library of Pergamum (Note: These libraries were rivals in the early second century BC.
-Alexandria saw an scholarly exodus due to internal political disagreements.
+Alexandria saw a scholarly exodus due to internal political disagreements.
 The Roman Republic took control of the Pergamon in 133 BC.)—studied ancient versions of the Homeric epics.
 Alexandrian scholars included Zenodotus of Ephesus (early third century BC), Aristophanes of Byzantium (early second century BC) and Aristarchus of Samothrace (mid-second century BC).

-Ancient scholarship explored a variety of topics.
-Some explored narrative inconsistencies, for example.
-Allegory was a particularly common interpretation.
-Wilson says this interpretation allowed scholars "to make sense of puzzling or disturbing scenes in the Odyssey".
-Allegorical arguments also defended from Homer allegations that he had disrespected the gods—a criticism famously made by the fifth/sixth-century BC philosopher Xenophanes—but were rejected by Alexandrian scholars as too convenient.
-Pergamon scholar Crates of Mallus explored the epics as containing allegorical insight into cosmology and geography.
-Heraclitus (late sixth/early fifth century BC) and Porphyry (third century) also wrote allegorical interpretations.
-Porphyry's Homeric Questions is the sole surviving large Homeric essay of the classical era.
-He limited his analytical scope to only explore questions that the Homeric text answered—he called this the Aristarchan principle.
-Porphyry saw the nymphs' caves as representing human life, and Heraclitis argued that Telemachus' encounter with Athena represented "the development of rationality" as he becomes a man.
+Ancient scholarship explored a variety of topics, including e.g. narrative inconsistencies.
+Allegory was a particularly popular school of interpretation which, according to Emily Wilson, enabled scholars to "make sense of puzzling or disturbing scenes in the Odyssey".
+Allegorical arguments were also employed to defend Homer from allegations that he had disrespected the gods—a criticism famously made by the fifth/sixth-century BC philosopher Xenophanes—but were rejected by Alexandrian scholars as too convenient.
+The Pergamene scholar Crates of Mallus explored the epics as containing allegorical insight into cosmology and geography.
+Heraclitus (first century AD) and Porphyry (third century AD) also wrote allegorical interpretations.
+In his Homeric Questions—the sole lengthy work on Homeric exegesis to survive from antiquity—Porphyry limited his analytical scope to only explore questions which could be elucidated from the Homeric text itself.
+(Note: This interpretative principle was notably employed by Aristarchus of Samothrace; whether the actual maxim used by Porphyry, Hómēron ex Homḗrou saphēnízein (to explain Homer from Homer—namely, do not look elsewhere for explanation), can also be attributed to Aristarchus is the subject of ongoing debate.)
+He would abandon this method in favour of an allegorical approach in his later work On the Cave of the Nymphs, in which he examined the nymphs' caves as representing human life.
+Heraclitus argued that Telemachus' encounter with Athena represented "the development of rationality" as he becomes a man.